kusakusakusa/rails6boilerplate/README.md

 In the `config/routes.rb` file, `token_info` controller is skipped.

 [API mode](https://doorkeeper.gitbook.io/guides/ruby-on-rails/api-mode) is established and authorization request are removed and `doorkeeper` applications views are not rendered.

+This setup will remove the authorization server that is doorkeeper, leaving only the refresh token and access token mechanism still in place.

+The `Api::V1::TokensController` controller inherits from `Doorkeeper::TokensController`.

+`refresh` route will handle the refresh mechanism while the `login` route will handle the login mechanism.
+Both share the parent controller's `create` method by the methodology of `doorkeeper`.

+`login` routes will use `application/json` `content-type` instead of `application/x-www-form-urlencoded` according to [spec](https://tools.ietf.org/html/rfc6749).

+Tokens will be revoked in a `logout` api.
+Revoked tokens will have impact on `posts` APIs. `handle_auth_errors` is set to `:raise` in `doorkeeper.rb`, so the `Doorkeeper::Errors` will be triggered via the `before_action :doorkeeper_authorize!` in the `API::BaseController`, which should be inherited by most of, if not all, the custom controllers.
+Each of the `Doorkeeper::Errors` will return their specific errors.

 ### Models